SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

     Example: `%unmute @Phxenix`

 **%updatelevel**
     Info: Updates your level role according to your MEE6 level manually.
+Has a 10 minute cooldown.
 Note that this gets done anyways every 23 hours for everyone in the server.

 **%userinfo** `<@user: Optional>`
     Info: Gets you various information about a user.
 If you haven't specified a user, this will get your own info.
 Mention the User or use User ID.